Jacky1128/Rep-MTL/README.md

 ## Acknowledgements

-We extend our gratitude to the excellent public repositories that have supported our work: [LibMTL](https://github.com/median-research-group/LibMTL), [CAGrad](https://github.com/Cranial-XIX/CAGrad), [MTAN](https://github.com/lorenmt/mtan), [FAMO](https://github.com/Cranial-XIX/FAMO), [Nash-MTL](https://github.com/AvivNavon/nash-mtl).
-We also thank the broader MTL community for their inspiring contributions.
+We thank the authors of the following excellent repositories that facilitated our research: [LibMTL](https://github.com/median-research-group/LibMTL), [CAGrad](https://github.com/Cranial-XIX/CAGrad), [MTAN](https://github.com/lorenmt/mtan), [FAMO](https://github.com/Cranial-XIX/FAMO), and [Nash-MTL](https://github.com/AvivNavon/nash-mtl).
+We also extend our appreciation to the broader MTL community for their foundational contributions that inspired this work.